anothernode/exocortex-jekyll/the-good-stuff/architecture.md

 ## Books

-- Eric Evans, Domain-Driven Design: Tackling Complexity in the Heart of Software
+- Evans, E. 2004. _Domain-Driven Design: Tackling Complexity in the Heart of Software_
+- Fowler, M. 2003. _Patterns of Enterprise Application Architecture_